Save on admission to the top New York City attractions

 - Visitors to the observatory can enjoy free wifi onsite.

 - For everything you need to know to plan your visit, click here.

 - Dining: STATE Grill and Bar, Tacombi, Starbucks, Sushi-Teria

-Best time to visit: Shortest daily wait times are between 8-10am or after 10pm.
+Best time to visit: Between 8-10am or after 9pm.

 Accessibility: The Empire State Building is fully ADA compliant, with handicapped restrooms on the 86th Floor Observatory and lowered viewing walls and binoculars.
 Service dogs are allowed throughout the building.
 Motorized and non-motorized wheelchairs are permitted.
 The 86th Floor has ramps to make getting around easier and lowered viewing walls so that visitors in chairs can still take in the view.

 Parking/Transportation: Click here for directions.